-The New Building Canada Fund—Provincial-Territorial Infrastructure Component is part of the $53 billion New Building Canada Plan.
+The New Building Canada Fund-Provincial-Territorial Infrastructure Component is part of the New Building Canada Plan.
 Beginning in 2014-2015, this 10-year program will support public infrastructure projects of national, regional and local significance across the country in a broad range of categories.
 This component of the New Building Canada Fund will include base funding for each province and territory.
-Through its National and Regional Projects (NRP) sub-component, this program will deliver $9 billion towards projects of national and regional significance.
+Through the National and Regional Projects (NRP) sub-component, this program will deliver $9 billion towards projects of national and regional significance.

-The Building Canada Fund—Major Infrastructure Component
+Building Canada Fund-Major Infrastructure Component

 The Building Canada Fund-Major Infrastructure Component targets large infrastructure projects of national or regional significance.
 It increases overall investment in public infrastructure and contributes to broad federal objectives of economic growth, a cleaner environment and strong and prosperous communities.
 The objective is to target two-thirds of the funding to national priorities of water, wastewater, public transit, the core national highway system and green energy.

-The Canada Strategic Infrastructure Fund
+Canada Strategic Infrastructure Fund

 ($4.3 billion, announced in the 2001 and 2003 Budgets)